FuelLabs/sway/docs/src/introduction/overview.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.09s
 ```

 Congratulations, you've just created and tested your first Sway smart contract 🎉.

-Now you can build a frontend to interact with your contract using the TypeScript SDK.
-You can find a step-by-step guide to building a front end for your project [here](https://fuellabs.github.io/fuels-ts/QUICKSTART.html).
+## Next Steps

+Now that you've written a smart contract with Sway and deployed it to a local Fuel node, try out building a fullstack dapp deployed to the testnet.
+A step-by-step guide to write your smart contract, deploy to testnet, set up a wallet, and build a frontend can be found in the [Developer Quickstart Guide](https://fuellabs.github.io/fuel-docs/master/developer-quickstart.html).